igormironchik/qt-widgets-on-real-example/chapter01/crop.md

 }
 ```

-We can draw crop rectangle on the scaled frame, but for cropping we need to know rectangle
+We can draw a crop rectangle on the scaled frame, but for cropping we need to know rectangle
 to crop in the original frame's coordinates.

 ```